richardanaya/posterity_ukiyoe/README.md

 # Ukiyoe

-A proof of concept GUI library using [Pathfinder 3](https://github.com/servo/pathfinder) and [Stretch flexbox layout](https://github.com/vislyhq/stretch).
+A proof of concept GUI framework.
+Plugin your own renderer!

 **this library is super experimental and in progress**